tu b’shvat

 Happy New Year, Trees!
 In the Hebrew calendar there are four New Years.
 There’s Rosh Hashana, meaning Head of the Year, which most people know as the Jewish New Year.
 But Rosh Hashana is on the first day of the seventh month, Tishrei.
 The first month is Nisan, the month that coincides with the Exodus from Egypt and the celebration of Passover.
 Then, there’s the New Year for animals in Elul.
 But today we celebrate Tu B’Shvat, the New Year for trees.
 Translated, tu b’shvat simply means the 15th day of the month of Shvat.

-Does that seem strange?
+Does the idea of multiple new years days seem strange?
 It shouldn’t, when we think about our own calendar.
 We’ve got New Year’s Day on January 1st, but we also have the fiscal new year, the new school year, and other “new years” that are not coming to mind immediately.
 So, not so strange.

 Trees are sentient beings.
 They think.
 They nurture their children.
 They make decisions, they learn, they remember things.
 They have a sense of smell and a sense of touch.
 They communicate with one another, share food among them, and care for their sick, particularly within an individual species.
 They form friendships and they love.
 They find significant others.
 Cut down one tree that’s part of a couple and the other usually dies of its own accord.
 If you’re as enthralled by this topic as I am, I point you towards the book, The Hidden Life of Trees by Peter Wohlleben.